-As a result of the imminent entry into force of the Protocol of Amendments to the Convention on the IHO, discussions began with a proposal to align the existing Statutes of the ARHC with the new terminology and conditions set out in the new IHO basic documents, including a new Annex to the Statutes describing the process adopted for the selection of a State to occupy the seat on the IHO Council allocated to the ARHC.
+As a result of the imminent entry into force of the Protocol of Amendments to the Convention on the IHO, discussions began with a proposal to align the existing Statutes of the ARHC with the new terminology and conditions set out in the new IHO basic documents, including a new annex to the

+Statutes describing the process adopted for the selection of a State to occupy the seat on the IHO Council allocated to the ARHC.
 As a result, the Russian Federation was designated to be the first to occupy the seat when the IHO Council is established at the IHO Assembly in April 2017.
 Formal signing of the amended statutes of ARHC by all Members will take place after a final check of the text and will be done by correspondence or during a special meeting of the ARHC that may take place in the margins of the 1st session of the IHO Assembly in April 2017.

 All participants reported on their activities in the Arctic region and the challenges they face.
 In particular, the delegation from Denmark reported on the challenges in Greenland waters in relation with the reorganization of the Danish Geodata Agency.
-It was agreed by Canada and Norway to discuss further the scope and management of the Arctic International Charting Coordination Working Group so that ENC and INT chart coverage and maintenance issues can be considered together
+It was agreed by Canada and Norway to discuss further the scope and management of the Arctic International Charting Coordination Working Group so that ENC and INT chart coverage and maintenance issues can be considered together.
 The Conference agreed to establish the Arctic Regional Marine Spatial Data Infrastructure Working Group (ARMSDIWG), the Terms of Reference of which were approved.

 Following the visit paid in June 2016 by the President of the IHB Directing Committee to the Director of the Secretariat of the Arctic Council it is likely that the ARHC, through the IHO, will be recognized as an Observer to the Arctic Council at the next Ministerial meeting in May 2017.
 ARHC Members confirmed their readiness to provide further input and support as soon as the Organization is recognized as an Observer to the Arctic Council.
+The Commission agreed that ARHC's involvement might then not be limited only to the Arctic Council working group on the Protection of the Arctic Marine Environment (PAME).